tschoenauen/pqm4_masked_polka/README.md

 POLKA's implementation can be found in crypto_kem/polka/m4fspeed_masked

-The command ./run_all_bench.sh 30 was used to generate the benchmarks used in the paper.
+The command ./run_all_benches.sh 30 was used to generate the benchmarks used in the paper.
+Requires the same setting as the original pqm4_masked project.